+Similar to the Power9 core, the Power10 processor core elements consist of modular building blocks, which enable two variants of the processor core:

+- 1. A smaller, 4-threaded version, which is targeted at the bare-metal Linux market and some segments of the KVM Linux market - A larger, 8-threaded version, which is targeted at the PowerVM market and some segments of the KVM Linux market

+Power10 targeted environments

-Similar to the POWER9 core, the Power10 processor core elements are comprised of modular building blocks, enabling two variants of the processor core: a smaller, 4-threaded version, targeted at the bare-metal Linux market and some segments of the KVM Linux market, and a larger, 8-threaded version, targeted at the PowerVM market, as well as some segments of the KVM Linux market.
-Unless otherwise specified, references to the Power10 processor core in this document will describe the SMT4 variant The Power10 processor offers superior performance, reliability, energy efficiency, and cost for a broad range of on-premise and cloud-focused offerings.
-The target application segments are:
+Unless otherwise specified, references to the Power10 processor core in this document describes the SMT4 variant.
+The Power10 processor offers superior performance, reliability, energy efficiency, and cost for a broad range of on-premises and cloud-focused offerings.
+The targeted application segments include the following environments:

-- AIX and IBM i environments built upon PowerVM.
-Systems ranging from 1 16 processor chips, using the SMT8 variant of the processor core, and targeting the established and emerging workloads that demand mission-critical Reliability, availability, and serviceability (RAS), security, and scale. - Enterprise Linux environments running on systems ranging from 1 16 processor chips, using the SMT8 variant of the processor core, and targeting mission-critical, large scale Linux workloads such as in-memory databases, which demand high-memory capacity, robust scaling, and high reliability. - ► Cognitive and high-performance computing environments running on systems ranging from 1 4 sockets and typically leveraging the SMT4 variant of the processor core.
-The processor core provides superior Single-instruction, multiple-data (SIMD) performance across a wide variety of data types targeted toward both emerging AI training and inferencing workloads as well as established and emerging HPC workloads.
-The chip also
+- AIX and IBM i environments that are built upon PowerVM.
+Systems ranging from 1-16 processor chips, if you use the SMT8 variant of the processor core.
+This includes the established and emerging workloads that demand mission-critical reliability, availability, and serviceability (RAS), security, and scale. - Enterprise Linux environments that run on systems ranging from 1-16 processor chips, if you use the SMT8 variant of the processor core, and targeting mission-critical, large-scale

+Linux workloads such as in-memory databases, which demand high-memory capacity, robust scaling, and high reliability.

-- supports high-bandwidth, off-chip accelerator attach capabilities, a robust PCIe I/O subsystem, and high-bandwidth OMI memory to address these segments. - ► Hyper scale data center deployments as well as OpenPOWER partner-driven deployments.
-Systems will focus on one- and two-socket form factors using the SMT4 variant of the processor core.
-The Power10 processor has been re-engineered with a strong focus on the energy efficiency and socket performance combined with differentiated acceleration, memory, and I/O capabilities.
+- Cognitive and high-performance computing environments that run on systems ranging from 1-4 sockets and typically taking advantage of the SMT4 variant of the processor core.
+The processor core provides superior single-instruction, multiple-data (SIMD) performance across a wide variety of data types.
+The targeted workloads include both emerging AI training and inferencing workloads and established and emerging HPC workloads.
+The chip also supports high-bandwidth, off-chip accelerator attach capabilities, a robust PCIe I/O subsystem, and high-bandwidth OMI memory to address these segments. - Hyper scale data center deployments and OpenPOWER partner-driven deployments.
+Systems focus on one-socket and two-socket form factors using the SMT4 variant of the processor core.
+The Power10 processor is engineered with a strong focus on the energy efficiency and socket performance that is combined with differentiated acceleration, memory, and I/O capabilities.